-The aim is not to push esports as a sport, or as a rival to traditional sport, but as a credible activity in its own right which can have positive cognitive and other benefits when done in moderation.
-Esports also promotes teamwork and communication, develops communities and provides jobs.
-See our careers advice section here.
+We are not pushing esports as a rival to traditional sport, but as a credible activity in its own right which can have positive cognitive and other benefits when done in moderation.
+Esports promotes teamwork and communication, develops communities and provides jobs.

 What does the association do?

 Right now (as of summer 2017) we are working on several things.
 We have just held a one-month kids esports club pilot scheme at Maida Vale Library, and will aim to help other schools and libraries hold their own regular clubs in the future.
 The idea is to get more youngsters and parents and teachers aware of esports, and to help foster more esports talent from the UK in the future.

 We're also working on introducing a membership offering so people can join the association, plus we're exploring ways to better promote future British esports champions and highlight academic research in this field.

 The association also works with the media, produces its own content and is establishing links with schools and academics to help put esports on the map in the UK and reinforce the positive aspects of competitive gaming.

 While the three points indicated at the top of this page are our core areas of focus, the association acknowledges there are other topics which need to be addressed.
 For example, these include visas for pro gamers, contract parity for pros, and tackling online harassment.

 As the British Esports Association is a not-for-profit organisation, all revenues generated will go back into the running of the organisation, and into funding grassroots esports, including supporting the setting up of clubs, creating an infrastructure, supporting UK players, organisations and more.

 We've produced an extensive PDF info pack on us - download it for free here (right click and select 'save target as').